-The American Civil Liberties Union of Indiana filed a lawsuit in federal court in Indiana on behalf of Planned Parenthood of Indiana and Kentucky (PPINK), as well as two abortion providers, challenging HB 1337.
+The American Civil Liberties Union of Indiana filed a lawsuit in federal court in Indiana on behalf of Planned Parenthood of Indiana and Kentucky (PPINK), as well as two abortion providers, challenging certain provisions of HB 1337.

 Plaintiffs claim that the law imposes an undue burden on a woman’s right to choose, that the the law violates due process and equal protection under the Fourteenth Amendment, and that it infringes upon the First Amendment right of free speech.

 On June 30, 2016, U.S. District Court Judge Tanya Walton Pratt blocked the anti-discrimination provision, the information dissemination provision, and the fetal disposition provision.

 On September 22, 2017, Judge Pratt granted PPINK’s motion for summary judgment and entered a permanent injunction declaring the anti-discrimination, information dissemination, and the fetal tissue disposition provisions of the law unconstitutional.

 On October 11, 2017, Judge Pratt altered the court order in order to state that the fetal disposition provision is blocked only as applied to pre-viability abortions and miscarriages.